International Graduate Applicants

-Applicants who completed a post-secondary university degree in a non-Anglophone country (outside of the US, UK, Canada, Australia, New Zealand, etc.) must submit TOEFL or IELTS scores that are no more than 24 months old.
-The University has minimum standards on the TOEFL and IELTS that must be met by international students.
-Have the scores sent directly to UVA: the code for the TOEFL is B875.
+Applicants who are non-native speakers of English must demonstrate a strong ability in academic English from the TOEFL or IELTS examination scores that are no more than 24 months old.
+International students must meet the University's minimum standards on the TOEFL and IELTS.
+Send the scores directly to the University of Virginia; the code for the TOEFL is B875.

 Academic Credentials Evaluation

 All international transcripts need to be evaluated by a credentials evaluation service.
-This will provide a report about the education system of the host country, and ‘translate’ the grading system to the 4.0 American-style GPA.
-There are several companies that provide this credentials evaluation, and UVA cannot recommend one over another.
-Note that it may take a month or more to receive an official credentials evaluation, so applicants must plan ahead.
+This will provide a report about the education system of the host country and 'translate' the grading system to the 4.0 American-style GPA.
+Several companies provide this credentials evaluation, and UVA cannot recommend one over another.
+It may take a month or more to receive an official credentials evaluation, so applicants must plan ahead.
 Some companies that provide this service are:

 - Educational Credentials Evaluators